shuangyinli/ECG-DiReNet/README.md

 1.  **Data Generation:** We employ the **ECG-LDM** to generate massive amounts of synthetic ECG training data from a small initial sample set.
 2.  **Reinforcement Learning:** We introduce a "Human-in-the-loop" reinforcement learning mechanism where expert knowledge from cardiologists is used to continuously refine the generative model, ensuring the synthetic data meets high standards of medical accuracy and clinical compliance.
-3.  **Model Prediction**: Finally, we train a highly accurate diagnostic model, **ECG-PredNet**, on this enhanced and expanded dataset to precisely classify atrial substrate status.
+3.  **Model Prediction**: We design a highly accurate diagnostic model, **ECG-PredNet**, on this enhanced and expanded dataset to precisely predict atrial substrate status.

 -----